krushna001m/krushna001m/README.md

 # 💫 About Me:
-<b><h2>Hi, I'm Krushna Mengal!<h2><b> <br>I'm a passionate web developer and a diploma student in Computer Technology.<br> As a fresher in the tech world, I love building creative and efficient web solutions.<br> I’m also a 1st-level hackathon winner, always eager to tackle challenges and innovate. <br>My journey is just beginning, but I'm driven to learn, grow, and contribute to the digital landscape. <br>Let's create something amazing together!
+<b>Hi, I'm Krushna Mengal!<b> <br>I'm a passionate web developer and a diploma student in Computer Technology.<br> As a fresher in the tech world, I love building creative and efficient web solutions.<br> I’m also a 1st-level hackathon winner, always eager to tackle challenges and innovate. <br>My journey is just beginning, but I'm driven to learn, grow, and contribute to the digital landscape. <br>Let's create something amazing together!

 ## 🌐 Socials: